-Dr.Paikaray believes that with the surge of government schemes, health insurances, availability of drugs, and facilities, the cancer patients are tremendously benefitted in India.
+Dr.Paikaray believes that with the surge of government schemes, health insurances, availability of drugs, and facilities, the cancer patients has tremendous impact in India.
 Previously, the word ‘Cancer’ meant a death sentence, but now it is curable due to the increase in the number of survivors.

 Moreover, cancer treatments have improved due to the upgrade of technology.
-He also highlighted the fact that Indian doctors are intelligent enough to cure and treat Cancer patients.
-Indian Doctors are invited to foreign countries as well to examine and treat the Cancer patients.
+He also highlighted the fact that Indian doctors are intelligent enough to cure and treat cancer patients.
+Indian doctors are also now welcome at foreign countries as well to examine and treat the cancer patients.

 Haematology malignancies and its treatments:

-Liquid malignancy is mostly seen in the children and Solid malignancy is popularly seen in the adults.
+Liquid malignancy is mostly in children and Solid malignancy is popularly in the adults.
 IIn case of Acute malignancy such as Acute Myeloma, and Acute Lymphoma, the first treatment option will be chemotherapy, followed by consolidation.
-If a patient relapses, at the time of consolidation, a bone marrow transplant is considered to be the best option.
-A matching blood group is required; preferably, the family or the patient’s siblings.
+If a patient relapses, at the time of consolidation, a bone marrow transplant is the best option.
+This requires a matching blood group; preferably, the family or the patient’s siblings.
 If the blood group matches, Dr.Paikaray suggests that we could go ahead with the transplant.
-Otherwise, the patient is required to register in the Bone Marrow Transplant Registry.
+Otherwise, the patient is can also register in the Bone Marrow Transplant Registry.

 Breast Cancer, Side-Effects and its Symptoms

 Lack of awareness is a major concern.
-Breast is considered to be an external organ, and it can be easily detected and cured.
+Breast is an external organ, and it is more easy cure .
 Hence, the earlier one treats the breast lump, the better.
 More than 90% of the time, it is curable.

 If the breast cancer is advanced, there are many treatment options available.
 Even hormonal therapies are available as well.
-Regular check-ups are suggested for families who have been diagnosed with Breast Cancer and to detect the lump in the breasts, as early as possible.
+Regular check-ups helps families who have a history of breast cancer and to detect the lump in the breasts, to detect it as early as possible.
 If there are any genetic linkages of BRC-1 and BRC-2 in the families, the patients should monitor themselves, due to the family history of Cancer.

-Mammography and an MRI Scan are the go-to solutions for the diagnosis of Breast Cancer.
-0.5-1 cm of lump can be detected via Mammography and 2 or more than 3 cm lump can be detected via MRI Scan.
-Breast Conservative Surgery is also another option where the breast is not needed to be removed.
-Nonetheless, this is recommended to be done in the early stages of Breast Cancer.
+Mammography and an MRI Scan are the go-to solutions for the diagnosis of breast cancer.
+0.5-1 cm of lump is detectable via Mammography and 2 or more than 3 cm lump is detectable via MRI Scan.
+Breast Conservative Surgery is also another option where the breast removal is not necessary.
+Nonetheless, it might necessary in the early stages of breast cancer.

-Dr.Paikaray also recommends educating the society, with all the symptoms, facilities and treatments available to diagnose and treat Breast Cancer, as early as possible.
-He also recommends that the rural doctors should be educated with the necessary requirements, information and knowledge needed when rural patients consult their practitioners.
+Dr.Paikaray also recommends educating the society, with all the symptoms, facilities and treatments available to diagnose and treat breast cancer, as early as possible.
+He also recommends that the rural doctors requires education with the necessary requirements, information and knowledge needed when rural patients consult their practitioners.

-He highlights the fact that Colorectal cancer is considered to be the 5th most common type of cancer in Males and the 6th most common type of Cancer in Females.
+He highlights the fact that Colorectal cancer is the 5th most common type of cancer in Males and the 6th most common type of cancer in Females.

-Symptoms of Colorectal Cancer includes blood in stools, anaemia(low blood/low haemoglobin), constipation, or any adnominal or bowel symptom.
-This cancer can be easily detected and more than 80% is curable during Stage 1 and Stage 2 Colorectal Cancer.
+Symptoms of Colorectal cancer includes blood in stools, anaemia(low blood/low haemoglobin), constipation, or any adnominal or bowel symptom.
+This cancer can be easily detectable and more than 80% is curable during Stage 1 and Stage 2 Colorectal Cancer.

-Dr.Paikaray urges all the patients to be treated when diagnosed with early stages of cancer.
-Treatments are available for Stage 4 Cancer patients as well such as Targeted Therapy, chemotherapy and oral tablets.
+Dr.Paikaray urges all the patients to get immediate treatment with early stages of cancer diagnosis.
+Treatments are available for Stage 4 cancer patients as well such as Targeted Therapy, chemotherapy and oral tablets.

 Patients can take multiple treatments.
-However, if there are no other options available, alternative therapies like Homeopathy and Ayurveda therapies also can be recommended for the patients.
+However, if there are no other options available, alternative therapies like Homeopathy and Ayurveda therapies also can be beneficial for the patients.